-Attempted (or actual) theft of (or damage to) the property of other students, the College, College officials, or guests of the College is prohibited.
+Attempted (or actual) theft of (or damage to) the property of other students, the College, College officials, or College guests is prohibited.
 This also encompasses possession of stolen property on any of the College's premises or at a College activity.